PresMemes/CondensedArmiesPatches/README.md

 #### Localisation

+ 1. Delete all army_def_plural, as the script doesn't handle it at the moment.
+Also, make sure there are no empty lines in the file.
- 1. Copy CWtools auto-generated missing loc into `input.txt`
+ 2. Copy auto-generated missing loc into `input.txt`
- 2. Run `pmca_locmaker.py` NOT `pmca_main.py`
+ 3. Run `pmca_locmaker.py` by itself
- 3. Copy `output.txt` to your .yml file
+ 4. Copy `output.txt` to your .yml file

 # Patching manually
-tl;dr, multiply numbers by 10/100, and add missing stuff.
-Check the collapsed sections for stuff to add in.
-TODO: Write this
+To be honest, it's pretty boring.
+Just go through every. single. line. and change the value to x10/x100.
+Except for build time and morale damage.
+See the above collapsed sections for things to add.
+For AI weight, the x10 version should have a 1.5x higher base, with x100 armies having a 2x base.
+So a vanilla army with an AI weight of 100 should have a weight of 150/200 for x10 and x100 respectively.